Skip to content

 Pipeline Generation

-TerraCi generates GitLab CI pipelines that respect module dependencies and enable parallel execution.
+TerraCi generates CI pipelines that respect module dependencies and enable parallel execution.
+Both GitLab CI and GitHub Actions are fully supported.

 Basic Generation